cremedelacremetop/cremedelacreme/README.md

 Likewise, when using the datasets with imputations, we found the same order of percentages, being Editor choice the highest followed by Top selling and finally Top free:

+- What's new, grouped by country, for dataset with LOCF imputation, without Colombia: [What's New LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_whats_new_top_co.html)

-- What's new, grouped by country, for dataset with LOCF imputation: [What's New LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_whats_new_top.html)
+- What's new, grouped by country, for dataset with LOCF imputation, without Editors' Choice: [What's New LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_whats_new_top_ec.html)

 - What's new, grouped by country, for dataset with MFO imputation: [What's New MFO](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/MFO_whats_new_top.html)